vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-10-02-marking-gauges.md

 ![Veritas Mortise Gauge](/assets/images/marking/veritas.jpg)

-Next up, the knife gauges.
+Lets take a look at knife gauges.
 As the name suggests, they hold a knife like cutter rather than a pin or a wheel.
 Knife gauges work pretty much like wheel gauges.
 Their biggest advantage is the exact knife point.
 If you want to stop and start in a specific spot, this is the gauge for you.
 Depending on the size of the cutter, they can be a little trickier to sharpen if they are small, but not especially challenging.
 I have 2 vintage models in my collection.
 The one below has the cutter held in with a small wedge, and like my other vintage example, the mortise for the cutter is a little worn, making it difficult to keep it perfectly vertical.
 It will be a small job to fix up when I get around to it, but vintage examples are often not ready to use when received.

 ![Vintage Knife Gauge](/assets/images/marking/vintageknife.jpg)